swiftly-solution/documentation/docgen/output/events/gameevents/onachievementinfoloaded.md

 ---

 # OnAchievementInfoLoaded
-This event is triggered when achievement_info_loaded is triggered
+This event is triggered when achievement_info_loaded is triggered.
 ::: tabs
 @tab Lua
 ```lua